cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 ## Organizing

-Cerebral uses a concept called **modules** to organize your code.
-They allow you to wrap state and signals into a namespace in your application, but it does not isolate them.
-Any action run in a signal can change whatever state in your application.
+Cerebral uses a concept called **modules** to organize application code.
+These allow you to wrap state and signals into a namespace without isolating them.
+Any action run in a signal can change any state in the application.

-Typically you will define a file structure like.
+Typically the file structure for modules looks like this:

 ```js
 /modules